Ear Trainer

 Keyboard shortcuts on Level 1

-Space (Play), R (Repeat Last), S (Skip), 1–9 (pick the Nth answer).
+Space (Play), R (Repeat Last), S (Skip), A (Reveal Answer), 1–9 (pick the Nth answer).
 See the consolidated Keyboard shortcuts section below for all levels in one place.

 Level 2 · Triads